 Most problems like paper jams are easy to clear.
 Look for a blinking light on the control panel, open the right area, and remove the paper.
 Of course, other times it's not quite that easy.

-Here are a few tips to keep your copiers from breaking, jamming or delivering inferior copies and prints.
+Here are a few tips from our Managed Print expert technicians to keep your copiers from breaking, jamming or delivering inferior copies and prints.

 Start With the Simple Explanation